-\JL{For} high-dimensional sparse linear models, \JL{how} to construct confidence intervals for coefficients \JL{remains a difficult question.
-The main reason is the complicated} limiting distributions of common estimators such as \JL{the Lasso}.
-Several confidence interval construction methods have been developed, and Bootstrap Lasso+OLS is notable for its simple technicality, good interpretability, and comparable performance with other more complicated methods.
-However, Bootstrap Lasso+OLS depends on the beta-min assumption, a theoretic criterion that is often violated in practice.
-In this paper, we introduce \JL{a new method called} Bootstrap Lasso+Partial Ridge (LPR) to relax this assumption.
-LPR is a \JL{two-stage} estimator: first using Lasso to select features and subsequently using Partial Ridge to refit the coefficients. \JL{Simulation results} show that Bootstrap LPR outperforms Bootstrap Lasso+OLS \JL{when there exist} small but non-zero coefficients\JL{, a common situation violating the beta-min assumption}.
-For \JL{such} coefficients, compared to Bootstrap Lasso+OLS, \JL{confidence intervals constructed by} Bootstrap LPR \JL{have} on average $50\%$ larger coverage probabilities.
-Bootstrap LPR also has on average $35\%$ shorter confidence interval lengths than \hanzhong{the de-sparsified Lasso methods,} \JL{regardless of whether linear models are misspecified.
-Additionally}, we provide theoretical guarantees of Bootstrap LPR under appropriate conditions and implement it in the R package ``HDCI."
+Constructing confidence intervals for the coefficients of high-dimensional sparse linear models remains a challenge, mainly because of the complicated limiting distributions of the widely used estimators, such as \JL{the lasso}.
+Several methods have been developed for constructing such intervals.
+Bootstrap lasso+ols is notable for its technical simplicity, good interpretability, and performance that is comparable with that of other more complicated methods.
+However, bootstrap lasso+ols depends on the beta-min assumption, a theoretic criterion that is often violated in practice.
+Thus, we introduce \JL{a new method, called} bootstrap lasso+partial ridge, to relax this assumption.
+Lasso+partial ridge is a \JL{two-stage} estimator.
+First, the lasso is used to select features.
+Then, the partial ridge is used to refit the coefficients. \JL{Simulation results} show that bootstrap lasso+partial ridge outperforms bootstrap lasso+ols \JL{when there exist} small, but nonzero coefficients\JL{, a common situation that violates the beta-min assumption}.
+For \JL{such} coefficients, \JL{the confidence intervals constructed using} bootstrap lasso+partial ridge \JL{have}, on average, $50\%$ larger coverage probabilities than those of bootstrap lasso+ols.
+Bootstrap lasso+partial ridge also has, on average, $35\%$ shorter confidence interval lengths than those of \hanzhong{the de-sparsified lasso methods,} \JL{regardless of whether the linear models are misspecified.
+Additionally}, we provide theoretical guarantees for bootstrap lasso+partial ridge under appropriate conditions, and implement it in the R package ``HDCI." \ \\